Insights from a Sixty-Four-Year Case of Anorexia Nervosa Constancy and Change in Symptoms and Treatment

-This volume offers rare insight into an enduring case of anorexia nervosa in a female patient, and details the approaches to treatment taken by psychotherapists throughout the sixty-year period from 1938 to 2002.
+This volume offers rare insight into an enduring case of anorexia nervosa in a female patient and details the approaches to treatment taken by psychotherapists throughout the 64 year period 1938-2002.

-Through discussion and analysis of clinical notes and transcripts, Lipsitt traces the course of the patient’s illness to consider the centrality of the mother-daughter relationship, and to highlight aspects of constancy and change in the illness over time.
+Through discussion and analysis of clinical notes and transcripts, Lipsitt traces the course of the patient’s illness to consider the centrality of the mother-daughter relationship and to highlight aspects of constancy and change in the illness over time.
 Particular attention is paid to shifts and progress in understanding and treatment of anorexia nervosa, and consideration is also given to how contemporary treatment might differ in view of more recent advances in cognitive behavioral approaches.
-Offering an innovative approach towards addressing the transgenerational perspective of women’s eating disorder experiences, this book provides material for a range of professionals to discuss the nature of the disorder and the pros and cons of different treatment approaches.
+Offering an innovative approach toward addressing the transgenerational perspective of women’s experiences of eating disorders, this book provides material for a range of professionals to discuss the nature of the disorder and the pros and cons of different treatment approaches.

-An original take on the relationship dynamics and perspectives of anorexia sufferers, this volume will be of interest to students, faculty, and scholars with an interest in studying eating disorders and psychoanalytic psychotherapy.
+An original take on the relationship dynamics and perspectives of anorexia sufferers, this volume will be of interest to students, faculty and scholars with an interest in studying eating disorders and their treatment approaches, including psychoanalytic psychotherapy.

 Preamble 1.
 Introduction and Note on Eating 2.
 Origins of the Diagnosis of Anorexia Nervosa 3.
-The Patient, Her Mother and Her Doctors 4.
+The Patient, Her Mother, and Her Doctors 4.
 Interview Sequence 5.
 My Sessions with Ms. B 6.
-The3 Elusive Therapeutics of Anorexia Nervosa 7.
+The Elusive Therapeutics of Anorexia Nervosa 7.
 Summing Up Appendices